mauriciogirardi/mauriciogirardi/README.md

 # Hi There, I'm Mauricio Girardi :nerd_face:

-- :computer: I’m currently working as Frontend at Cognyte
+- :computer: I’m currently working as Frontend at Bliss
-- :open_book: I’m learning about Python,Node, Spring and English
-- :pencil2: I'm styding bachelor of Software Engineering
+- I am very hardworking and focused on my results.
+I periodically seek knowledge to improve my skills and evolve quickly from the proposed challenges., I am a very simple person to live with who am always available to solve problems and develop solutions.

 <br>